-All Doctor of Physical Therapy (DPT) applicants must apply through the Physical Therapy Central Application Service (PTCAS).
+All Doctor of Physical Therapy (D.P.T.) applicants must apply through the Physical Therapy Central Application Service (PTCAS).
 Application instructions for PTCAS are found at PTCAS.ORG.
-In addition, all applicants must submit an online OCU Supplemental Application to the OCU Office of Graduate Admissions.

 Applications for each annual admissions cycle will be available through PTCAS.
 The admission cycle will be available from July 1st through November 1st each year.
 All application documents must be submitted no later than November 1st.